-[su_box title=”Among the five brands of telescopic boom lifts, JLG had the highest overall brand premium at the end of May, while Haulotte had the lowest brand premium of the five brands in this graph.” box_color=”#ddd” title_color=”#000000″ style=”height: 100%;” ]
+Among the five brands of telescopic boom lifts, JLG has the highest overall brand premium based on the past three years of data, while Skyjack has the lowest overall brand premium.

-Key Takeaways for
+Key Takeaways for Decision Makers

-The brand with the highest overall average age in the graph below is Snorkel and the brand with the lowest overall average age is Skyjack.” box_color=”#ddd” title_color=”#000000″ style=”height: 100%;” ]
+The brand with the highest overall average age is Snorkel and the brand with the lowest overall average age is Skyjack.

 Average age is important to understand because it details which brands are staying on the market the longest.
 From reviewing the chart above, we see that Snorkel has the highest average age by far, surging to 14.5 years as of Q3 2021.
 The remaining brands are closer in age to one another, ranging from Skyjack’s 7.9 years on the low end to JLG’s 8.6 years on the higher end.

 Getting Started Now

 EquipmentWatch can help you with the data you need now to set accurate rates, value your fleet, make disposition decisions, and understand when to rent equipment.
 We would also be honoured to be your principal data provider for any AI-focused projects you take on in the future.
 For more information on the data solutions offered by EquipmentWatch call us at (888) 307-1713 or click here to request a product demo.